XIAOYAO9602/yaoxiao.github.io/README.md

 Used technologies:sublime text, estlint and JS prettier.

-Used Programming lanaguage: Java Script, CSS, HTML.
+Used programming lanaguage: Java Script, CSS, HTML.

 It was an aswsome experience building this homepage, and finally have my own personal homepage.